Rodwell–Hoskins mechanism: Implications

 The intensity of the Rodwell–Hoskins mechanism is a function of the latitude of the monsoon; ascent close to the equator (such as during the pre-monsoon season) does not induce it effectively.
 According to Rodwell and Hoskins 2001, the African monsoon being a tropical monsoon does not induce a substantial Rodwell–Hoskins effect.

 The air forced to descend by the Rodwell–Hoskins mechanism can in turn flow into the convergence zones of the monsoon region and alter the monsoon behaviour; this is known as the "interactive Rodwell–Hoskins mechanism" and it reduces the precipitation in the western sector of a monsoon by importing dry/low energy air into the monsoon region.
 It appears to play a role in restricting the westward extent of the North American monsoon, inducing dryness along the West Coast, and likewise in limiting the southward extent of the South American monsoon.
+The monsoon-desert mechanism is variable on timescales of a few weeks.

 Enomoto 2003 recognized that the descent forced by the Rodwell–Hoskins mechanism over the Mediterranean and Aral Sea coincide with the "inlet" region of the Asian jet stream and consequently Rossby waves could enter the jet stream through these regions ("Silk Road pattern").
 Enomoto 2004 proposed that the Rossby waves travelling through this jet stream eventually accumulate over Japan and induce the formation of a second anticyclone there – a process they called the "Monsoon-Desert-Jet mechanism" and which they suggested may induce heat waves in Japan.
 This structure of the atmospheric circulation has also been described by other researchers.
 Additionally, vorticity anomalies originating directly from the monsoon outflow may enter into the jet stream as Rossby waves.

 Di Capua et al. 2020 noted that La Niña in the Pacific Ocean boosts the monsoon-desert mechanism through a coupling with the Walker circulation.
-Wu and Shaw 2016 proposed that the Rodwell–Hoskins mechanism alters the potential temperature of the tropopause by shifting its monsoon-related maxima.
+Wu and Shaw 2016 proposed that the Rodwell–Hoskins mechanism alters the potential temperature of the tropopause by shifting the monsoon-related warmest points.